 So the cheat sheet is essentially cliffs notes of this blog post.
 I stopped short of putting in pictures, but it’ll be much more digestible for your team members.

-Also, if you’re interested in equipping your team to practice better, check out the new resource, Practice Matters.
-It’s a training series designed just for team members to help them know how to practice effectively (and efficiently—because they’re all busy people).
+Also, if you’re interested in equipping your team to practice better, check out this free resource, The Get Practicing Toolkit.
+It’s a FREE training resource designed just for team members to help them know how to practice effectively (and efficiently—because they’re all busy people).

 And speaking of busy, it’s all ready-made so busy worship leaders like you can train your team with minimal prep time.